zainzafarpro/reactjs/README.md

 ```

 Here we will have the fetched data available in our whole application and for header some other data will be used.
 This is perfectly valid code.

+> Install react developer toolkit extension in chrome.

+# Episode - 12

+**What is redux?**

+Redux is used to managing and centerlizing the state of your project.
+You can consider that redux is like a big whole javascript which stores the data of our application.
+In redux store we have slices to represent the categories of the data e.g slice for user data, slice for cart data.